igorski/rts/README.md

 ## Game model

 The game is written in TypeScript using Vue 3 with Pinia.
+The game sprite rendering is done using igorski's [zCanvas library](https://www.github.com/igorski/zcanvas) with Vue handling the UI overlays.

 All the game's actors and properties are Object structures inside Pinia store states making these reactive.